chrisns/talks/nginx.md

 ```

 <!--
-add an nginx container (other reverse proxies are available)
+where we can add an nginx container (other reverse proxies are available)
 and expose a port from that instead
 -->